 Other transportation improvements across the State have the potential to affect future System traffic to varying degrees; however, the Enterprise does not expect any competing facilities to have a significant adverse impact on System traffic.
 The System interacts with an extensive statewide network of limited access facilities, state highways, including tolled express lanes on interstate highways congested in urban areas, and alternative transportation modes.
-The System currently directly connects with all four of the State's major interstate highways and tolled express lanes on interstate highways and has interchanges with major state highways throughout the State.
+The System currently directly connects with all four of the State's major interstate highways and tolled express lanes on interstate highways throughout the State.
 The express lanes and general lanes along these major corridors have not had a significant adverse impact on System traffic.
 While portions of the System are close to competing toll facilities and free alternatives, such alternate may be heavily congested, particularly during peak traffic periods, making the System an attractive route.
 See Appendix A, "Traffic and Earnings Report, Table 49 - Travel Time Comparisons" for travel-time comparisons for select interchange-to-interchange segments of the Mainline and for eight of the System's expansion projects as compared to the principal alterative routes.
-Additionally, there are other limited-access toll facilities, major international airports, public commuter rails, and a privately operated intercity passenger rail service that provide transportation alternatives to the System; System traffic has not been materially adversely impacted by these other transportation alternatives.
+Additionally, there are other limited-access toll facilities, major international airports, public commuter rails, and a privately operated intercity passenger rail service that provide transportation alternatives.
 See Appendix A, "Traffic and Earnings Report, Section 1.2 - Other Transportation Facilities" and "Section 3.1.6 - Other Transportation Improvements" for a discussion of these competing facilities and their impact on System traffic.